 In MarginEdge [ME], “Budgets” refer to a way you can track what you're spending in whatever categories you are interested in.
 They are designed to help you track spending both during a period and at the end of a period.

-You can have as many budgets as you'd like, and they can be setup in a few different ways.
-You can choose to have a fixed dollar amount as a budget – which works like a declining budget - or you can set a variable percentage of either total sales or category sales (Food, Beer, Wine, Liquor, Other).
+You can have as many budgets as you'd like, and they can be setup in a few different ways, but each category can only be used in one budget.
+You can choose to have a fixed dollar amount as a budget – which works like a declining budget - or you can set a variable percentage of either total sales or category sales (Food, Beer, Wine, Liquor, NA Bev, Retail, Other).

 Each of your budgets remains constant from period to period until you decide to edit them.

-[For multi-unit groups: when you first add a budget, it will be created for all units in your company/concept.
-If you want to then edit the budget in a particular unit you can.
+When you create a budget, it will be generated for all units in your company/concept.
 If you edit the categories, the change will flow to all units.
 However, editing a budget % or $ amount in one unit will not change the % or $ in other units.
-To change a target % in all units at once, you can either remove and recreate the budget, OR edit the budget in each unit individually.]
+To change a target % in all units at once, you can either remove and recreate the budget, OR edit the budget in each unit individually.

 Setting Up Budgets